Down in the Valley (film): Plot

 Tobe continues to see Harlan.
 Her father's rage increases, and he shatters her bedroom window.
 Tobe and Harlan ride a horse that supposedly belongs to one of Harlan's friends named Charlie.
 Upon returning, Charlie claims he has never met Harlan and that the horse was stolen.
 The couple are held in police custody until Wade comes to pick up Tobe.
 She tells Harlan that they should no longer see each other.
 Harlan, however, is persistent and takes Lonnie shooting without Wade's permission.
-Wade, who is armed, orders Harlan to leave his children alone.
+Wade orders Harlan at gunpoint to leave his children alone.

-Mentally unstable, Harlan is evicted from his apartment after shooting at his reflection in a mirror, imagining a Wild West-style "shoot-out".
-After an awkward incident at a local synagogue, where he is abruptly ushered out, he breaks into what is presumably the house of his father or foster father, who is revealed to be a Hasidic Jew.
-He leaves the letter he has been narrating throughout the film after taking multiple Jewish memorabilia, and the contents of a box, in a closet, inscribed with his name.
+Harlan is revealed to be mentally unstable, getting evicted from his apartment after shooting at his reflection in a mirror, imagining a Wild West-style "shootout".
+After an awkward incident at a local synagogue, where he is abruptly ushered out, he breaks into what is presumably the house of his father, who is revealed to be a Hasidic Jew.
+He leaves the letter he has been narrating throughout the film after taking valuable religious silver pieces and the contents of a box in a closet inscribed with the name Marty and containing photos of himself as a child.
 He breaks into Tobe's house and packs a bag so that they can run away.
 When Tobe comes home to find him, she is dumbfounded, happy to see him at first.
 As she slowly realizes he is deranged, she tells him she does not want to leave her family and that he should go.
 As they argue, Harlan shoots her in the stomach.